smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 - Organic social media campaigns.
 - Influencer marketing.
 - Innovate offline marketing campaigns
-*Embedding our motto of making “healthy eating a candid activity” and part of your day with strong brand recall will build consumer trust.*
+Encouraging the notion that "healthy eating is an effortless daily routine," paired with powerful brand recognition, will strengthen consumer loyalty.

 ### Initial Focus
 - Launch in **Bangalore**, with kitchens in: